 Stanza Eight and Nine speaks about the Pond where the poet usually goes fishing.
 It looks like a fine place for fishing having spread across fifty yards.
 It is a very old Pond with Lilies and Tench (also known as doctor fish is a fresh- and brackish-water fish of the cyprinid family found throughout Eurasia from Western Europe) has outlived the stones with which the monastery has built them.
 ‘Legendary depth suggests that the depth of the pond is unclear.
 He metaphorically compares the Pond to England to imply that both are impenetrable and known to the outsiders only through legends.
 Besides, it has also been a home for many Pikes which are so immense and old, provided the poet states that he has never dared fishing after nightfall.
 It is another see-through to his fear for Pike – the aftermath of his witnessing a Pike killing another Pike.

 That rose slowly towards me, watching.

 In stanza ten & eleven he tells us about, how his fear of Pike grew along with him.
 Even now, he carries that fear.
 As a result, whenever he goes to that Pond for fishing, he never dared to make noise but fished silently.
-Following lines details the experience of fishing at night in the pond.
+The following lines detail the experience of fishing at night in the pond.
 It is not clear if the poet has dreamt of fishing or had he trialed his fear of fishing in the pond at night.
-He illustrates the dreadful experience of fishing, with all his hairs frozen on head, which reflects his fear what could be moving beneath the water or which eyes would be watching him.
+He illustrates the dreadful experience of fishing, with all his hairs frozen on his head, which reflects his fear of what could be moving beneath the water or which eyes would be watching him.
 Night near the pond unfolds with the owls hushing the woods, which looks like floating due to the extreme darkness.
 As the darkness of the night unfolds, he proposes that ‘Darkness beneath’ (the pikes) is freed.
-It raises keeping his eyes fixed on the poet, as if it is watching his actions.
+It raises keeping his eyes fixed on the poet as if it is watching his actions.

 Structure of Pike